Local connections, incredible food and unforgettable memories: we delve into experience-led travelPosted by Sophie Hesp on Feb 01, 2020

 The year of transformative travel

 Another front-runner when it comes to 2020 holiday trends, transformative travel looks to go a bit deeper than typical summer escapes.
 We’ve found that travellers are often looking for experiences that shape and stay with them – whether it’s learning a new skill or contributing something to the place they stay.
-If you’re tempted by the South West, it could be anything from a beach clean in Devon to wildlife surveys in Dorset and supporting local charities in Somerset – the idea is that there’s something to gain beyond a sunkissed holiday glow.
+If you’re tempted by the South West, it could be anything from a beach clean in Devon to a wildlife survey in Somerset – the idea is that there’s something to gain beyond a sunkissed holiday glow.

 In a recent article by The Independent, we spoke about how ‘over 50% of travellers value a travel experience, which is more than just memorable, but positively changes them on a personal level too.’
 So-called transformative travel is all about facing your fears with one-to-one surf tuition, trying your hand at meditation on a life-affirming yoga break or signing up to that cookery course you’ve always wanted to try.
 Step outside your comfort zone but don’t miss out on a healthy dose of holiday fun – transformative travel beautifully combines the two.